Pain after Knee Replacement – What to Do?

 - Symptoms: Swelling, pus formation, and overheating.

-- Deep infections: Infections on the prosthesis itself, which can often only be resolved through revision.
+- Deeper infections: Infections of the prosthesis itself, often only remedied by a revision.

 5. Psychosomatic causes